hetrodoo/hetrodo-console-loading-nodejs/readme.md

 # [node-console-loading](https://www.npmjs.com/package/node-console-loading)

-A util function to show a simple loading animation on console.
+An util function to show a simple loading animation on a terminal.

 ### Tested Platforms